rmkrupp/cards/planning/rules.md

 Equipment can be attached and detached from any character in your field as many times as you like.

-### Spell Cards
+### Effect Cards

 These are single use cards that alter some aspect of the game when played.
-Spell cards have durations anywhere from instant to permanent.
+Effect cards have durations anywhere from instant to permanent.

 ### Trigger Cards

 These cards are single use and trigger when a condition the player has entered is met.
 This condition can be changed on the player's turn.
-Trigger cards, when triggered, are essentially spell cards.
+Trigger cards, when triggered, are essentially effect cards.

 ### Face